Develop, Decorate and manage Dependencies for C (GNU) Makefiles easily with Ruby.

 This will create a directory named oreo containing the example.

-It requires a demake directory and application file containing the application
+It requires a demake directory and application file containing the

-names followed by depencencies separated by spaces and with a new line to indicate
+application names followed by depencencies separated by spaces and

-a different application.
 Something like (from the example):

 > mkdir demake